 Somewhere in this routine, I have begun taking a bath in the evenings.
 I listen to music.
 I scroll my phone mindlessly.
 I maybe even do some writing—in fact, some of my best writing has happened after our daughter has gone to bed and while I’m in the bathtub.
 I like to decompress there, and it’s crucial that all of us—parents and children alike—have these spaces.

-But I’ve begun to end each of my days with a question: where else can we find ourselves in our extremely busy lives as parents, partners, friends, and professionals; where can we find ourselves during our day?
-And not just in the moments before we, too, fall asleep.
+But I’ve begun to end each of my days with a question: where else can we find ourselves in our extremely busy lives as parents, partners, friends, and professionals?
+Where can we find ourselves during our day?

-Often we think of ourselves as separate pieces through all the various roles that we play.
+Often we think of ourselves as separate pieces through all the various roles we play.
 For me, it is mother, wife, daughter, friend, teacher, poet, writer, photographer.

 But, in reality, we cannot exist as just one of these things.
 I am not a teacher without also being a mother; I am not a mother without also being a poet; I am not a writer without also being a wife.